Sep 7, 2020

 Tip:- If you like to save new color or monochrome profiles to the custom modes C1 and C2, start by selecting your preferred exposure mode like Aperture Mode (A-Mode).
 Now you can configure the Pen F as you like, plus the 3 Color or the 3 MonoChrome Profiles.
 When done save the configuration to C1 or C2.
 It is not possible to save a new configuration directly to C1 or C2.

-The Olympus Pen-F main creative modes?
+The Olympus Pen-F's main creative modes?

 It's sometimes difficult to picture the complete creative magnitude of Olympus cameras and especially, the Pen F. The reason is the different creative features and options are linked to more than one function.
 For example, looking at ART filters you might say no they are not that interesting.

 It's only when you select ART filters that you see that each ART filter has several more options.
-Some of these options you will also see when you work with the Color or Monochrome Profile.
+Some of these options will also be seen when you work with the Color or Monochrome Profile.
 You could be in a situation where you quickly want to record a series of images with Photo-Story.
 You do not want to edit the Photo-Story images when back home, so you decide to use a Pop ART filter with Photo-Story.
 As you can see these cameras are truly creative masterpieces.

 One can summarize the Pen-F creative modes in 6 groups:-